 How I’m Winning

-Last month, I wrote about how we’re currently churning the Starwood preferred guest card in order to earn free hotel stays.
+Last month, I wrote about how we’re currently using our Starwood preferred guest card in order to earn free hotel stays.
 (If you would like to sign up for the American Express Starwood Preferred card, please do me the honor of signing up here and I receive a small finder’s fee.)
-As I reported, Greg and I were both going to churn the card in order to earn 25,000 bonus starpoints each.
+As I reported, Greg and I were both going to use the card in order to earn 25,000 bonus starpoints each.
 The bonus points in addition to the regularly earned points (1 point per dollar spent) meant that we would have 60,000 starpoints to use on a vacation nearly anywhere in the world.
+From there, we looked at hotels all over the world, even hotels in Sydney, Australia, Fiji, and New Zealand.
 Here are the options that we’re considering:

 - Westin Resort & Casino in Aruba I have been talking about going to Aruba forever!
 In fact, we had plans to go last year and we decided to go to the Dominican Republic instead.
 This is definitely one of the top contenders for our 2014 winter vacation.
 Since it’s in category 4, free rooms cost 10,000 points per night.
 Another thing to keep in mind is that this program also offers an additional 5th night free if you use your points to book at least 4 consecutive nights at one hotel.
 So, I could technically use my 60,000 points to pay for 6 nights and get the 7th night free.
 I could also use my points toward 5 free nights in a level 4 hotel and 50,000 airline miles through Starwood’s Nights & Flights program.
 The options are unlimited.